Devansh-Mahajan/My-Website/Blog/Blog/markdown-style-guide.md

 ---
 title: Markdown Style Guide
-description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
 pubDate:
 slug: markdown-style
-publish: false
+publish: true
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.